 Although many are drawn to raft production because of the low start-up costs, the poor productivity per square foot of greenhouse space means that expensive resources are not used as efficiently as they must to be a viable business.

-Big system failure means big money failure; more importantly, system failure causes a gap in supply to customers who want consistent delivery.
-When this happens, these customers begin to look elsewhere, and by the time the grower is back online, he’s often lost many valuable clients.
+Big system failure means big money failure.
+More importantly, system failure causes a gap in supply for customers who want consistent delivery.
+When this happens, these customers begin to look elsewhere, and by the time the grower is back online, many valuable clients have been lost.

 Hundreds of tools—from farm planning software like Able to learning programs like Upstart University—exist to help new growers and new business owners.
 Take advantage of them as much as you can.